mateomurphy/rest_api_client/README.md

 # RestApiClient

-TODO: Write a gem description
+Experiments with a universal rest api client

 ## Installation